TasnimNiger/Cassava-Leaf-Disease-Classification/README.md

 ![image](https://github.com/user-attachments/assets/622cb13e-8803-45ca-8213-cb8d306c0e4b)

 After performing EDA as outlined in the previous steps.
 The key findings are:

-**1. Class Distribution:** The dataset is imbalanced, with certain classes having more images than others.
+- **Class Distribution:** The dataset is imbalanced, with certain classes having more images than others.

-**2. Image Quality:** The images vary in resolution and quality.
+-  **Image Quality:** The images vary in resolution and quality.

-**3. Anomalies:** Some images have significantly different resolutions.
+-  **Anomalies:** Some images have significantly different resolutions.

 ### 4. Data Preprocessing